candy-chat/candy-plugins/inline-videos/README.md

 # Inline Videos Plugin
-If a user posts a URL to a youtube video, that video gets rendered directly inside of Candy.
+If a user posts a URL to a youtube or vimeo video, that video gets rendered directly inside of Candy.

 ## Usage
 Include the JavaScript file: